 Then I think about my labour.
 Which took place exactly 19 months and 1 day ago.

 Everyone loves a horror story don’t they?
 Well mine wasn’t.
 So you won’t find one here.

-Fast forward a few hours, I was definitely in labour.
-I realised this when I went for a walk around Waitrose and had to lean up against the freezers.
-A weird one at that, I admit.
-I had no pain as I was dilating but not contracting.
-All evening I was not able to get comfortable but wasn’t really in pain.
-I remember we were watching Ibiza Weekender and trying to work out the contraction calculator – clue: we didn’t. got Stuart to call the labour line but they said ‘I couldn’t be in labour as I didn’t sound in any pain’.
+Fast forward a few hours, I was pretty sure I was in labour; it dawned on me when I went for a walk around Waitrose and had to lean up against the freezers for a good few minutes whilst other shoppers happily went about their Sunday shopping.
+I had no real pains though, and having never had a baby before I really wasn’t sure what to expect.
+It turns out, I was dilating but not contracting.
+All evening I wasn’t able to get comfortable but wasn’t really in pain.
+I remember we were watching Ibiza Weekender and trying to work out the contraction calculator – clue: we didn’t.
+I got Stuart to call the labour line but they said ‘I couldn’t be in labour as I didn’t sound in any pain’.
 So, we went up to bed about 11.30pm and then suddenly I felt a gush, assuming it was my waters I got up to check only to find it was blood and panic hit.
-I called the labour ward and they were pretty casual about it, they said I could go in ‘if I wanted’, errrr yeah.
+I called the labour ward and they were pretty casual about it, they said I could go in ‘if I wanted’.

 So, we literally popped into hospital to be checked and left as a family of three.

 We had a few hairy moments, LagerDad had tears and went as white as a tin of Dulux Brilliant White, he got escorted out by my dad, who had arrived in the nick of time, whilst my mum stepped in – introducing herself to the room by pouring a jug of water all over me “Oh sorry I’m so nervous I need a G&T” – nice one Jan, don’t worry about me laying here sweating trying to push a watermelon out of a thimble.